 Is there gas available for sale in McCarthy?
 We recommend filling up in Chitina, at the start of the McCarthy Road.
 Just count on no, but in an emergency, it can be found!
 It is the end of the road, you know!

 What time is Check In and Check Out?
-Check In is (roughly!) at 2pm and Check Out is at (roughly!)
+Check In is (roughly!) is from 2pm – 9pm and Check Out is at (roughly!)
 11am.
 We’re pretty flexible.
 It’s your vacation!

 Do you get internet at Blackburn Cabins?
 At this time, we don’t offer WiFi.
 Some phone services work out here (Verizon, CVT, and Sprint is hit-or-miss).
 There is a Copper Valley Telephone hot-spot in McCarthy and Kennicott.
 And sometimes it’s possible to find WiFi at local restaurants around town.